jamesgrams/guystation/README.md

 Some emulators have Backwards compability.
 From what I understand, VisualBoyAdvance-M supports Game Boy Color and Game Boy Games (like the Game Boy Advance), and PCSX2 supports PS1 games (like the Playstation 2).
 Dolphin could be thought of as a Wii emulator with backwards compability for the GameCube (like the Wii), however they are two seperate menu options since the Wii requires some extra commands due to the structure it uses for save games.
 Citra does not support DS games.

 ## Controls
 You can use the arrow keys to control the menu, and enter to start a game/toggle a folder's children visibility.
 Escape will return to the menu from a game, and holding escape for 2.5 seconds will quit a game (once you're already on the menu).
 Escape will also snap you to the game you are currently playing if there is one.
 Adding games and performing similar functions are best done with a mouse (The UI is in a web browser though, so you can access the buttons however you normally would).
 You can also use a game controller.
 The D-Pad and left analog stick will move the menu, A or Start will start a game/toggle a folder's children visibility, and the left and right triggers will cycle through saves.
 If you are playing media, A or Start will toggle play/paused, and Select will toggle fullscreen.
-You can configure the Joypad controls by opening the menu, clicking "Joypad Config", and then selecting the field for the input you want (e.g. "Start", "Left Trigger", etc.) and pressing the button on the Joypad that you want to use.
+You can configure the Joypad controls by opening the menu, clicking the gamepad icon under "More", and then selecting the field for the input you want (e.g. "Start", "Left Trigger", etc.) and pressing the button on the Joypad that you want to use.
 To restore to default, you should clear local storage in Chrome.

 If you are using a mouse, clicking a game or system will take you to that system.
 If the game is already selected, clicking it will launch the game/toggle the folder's children visibility.
 On mobile, swiping can be used to move the menu.